projectara/greybus-spec/source/hardware_model.rst

 This section defines special requirements related to these components.

 - The AP Module shall be connected to the Frame via Interface Blocks whose Interface IDs are known to the SVC.
+The AP Module shall contain Interfaces as other Modules do, but these Interfaces shall not provide :ref:`Control CPorts <glossary-control-cport>`.

   For convenience, the Interface States with these Interface IDs are the *AP Interface States*, the corresponding Interface Blocks are *AP Interface Blocks*, and the corresponding Interfaces are *AP Interfaces*.

+  Each AP Interface shall provide a CPort whose user can be configured to communicate with the SVC over a :ref:`Greybus Connection
+  <glossary-connection>` implementing the :ref:`svc-protocol`.

 - The Interface Blocks by which the AP Module connects to the Frame may differ from those by which other Modules attach to the Frame,